Like all companies we have to impose some but they are straight forward and not confusing.

 - All wholesale accounts are due on the 20th following month.
 By opening a wholesale account with us you consent to being liable for any debt collection costs incurred in recovering the debt.
 This is currently a flat fee of $50 plus 20% of the debt owed, as charged by our (and most) debt collection agencies.

 - A late payment interest rate of 3% flat per month, can and will be added to all overdue accounts shall we deem necessary to implement.

 We prefer payment by Direct Credit.
-However we also accept payments through Credit Cards and Cheques.
-For credit card payments, simply call us and provide your details, or fax them to us.
+However we also accept payments through Credit Cards.
+For credit card payments, simply call us and provide your details, or email them to us.
 For our wholesale customers payments are due 20th following month and this is strictly enforced.

 Delivery / Freight

 Daily courier services enables us to dispatch our products quickly, and at favourable rates to our clients.
 Freight is charged at cost and is calculated after the order has been packed, based on weight and destination.
 Upon request, we can try to estimate what the freight can be at the time of ordering, but please be aware that we only know the exact freight cost after the order has been packed and weighed.
 Freight for our wholesale clients is at the clients cost and is added to the invoice.